adeept/Adeept_Ultimate_Starter_Kit_Python_Code_for_RPi/README.md

 -----------------------------------------------------------------------------

 #### About this kit:
 This is a learning kit for Raspberry Pi.
 Some common electronic components and sensors are included.
 We also prepared an user manual(about 100 pages PDF) for you.
-Through the learning, you will get a better understanding of RFID and Raspberry Pi, and be able to make fascinating works based on Raspberry Pi.
+Through the learning, you will get a better understanding of Raspberry Pi, and be able to make fascinating works based on Raspberry Pi.

 Now, the kit has been released, you can buy it from our ebay shop:</br>